bitwarden/help/_articles/directory-connector/directory-sync.md

 ### Source code

-As with everything here at bitwarden, the Directory Connector is open source and hosted on GitHub at <https://github.com/bitwarden/directory-connector>.
+As with everything here at Bitwarden, the Directory Connector is open source and hosted on GitHub at <https://github.com/bitwarden/directory-connector>.